Quick Verdict

 | Enterprise | Custom | Custom | Unlimited | Unlimited |

-What Make counts as an operation: Each module (action) execution within a scenario.
-Here is the key distinction: in Make, if you have a conditional branch and a path is not executed, those modules do not consume operations.
-This makes Make structurally more efficient for complex, branching workflows.
+What Make counts as an operation: Each module execution within a scenario.
+The key distinction: if you have a conditional branch and a path is not executed, those modules do not consume operations.
+This makes Make structurally more efficient for complex, branching workflows which is precisely why its per-unit cost advantages compound as workflow complexity increases.

 n8n Pricing (2026)

-n8n operates on a fundamentally different model from both Zapier and Make.
+n8n operates on a fundamentally different model from both Zapier and Make and understanding that difference is central to evaluating its cost case.

 - Platform cost: $0

-- Infrastructure cost: $5–$20/month for a basic VPS (DigitalOcean, Hetzner, AWS Lightsail)
+- Infrastructure cost: $5–$20/month for a basic VPS (DigitalOcean Droplet, Hetzner, AWS Lightsail)

 n8n Cloud: